-The BitLicense is a set of regulations put forward by the New York State Department of Financial Services which is necessary for running a crypto business in the state, serving New York (NY) residents.
+The BitLicense is a set of regulations put forward by the New York State Department of Financial Services.
+That is necessary for running a crypto business in the state, serving New York (NY) residents.

 Bittrex, in its turn, expressed disappointment at the NYDFS decision and said that the regulation “harms rather than protects customers in New York.”
 The exchange also explained its disagreement with the NYDFS claims regarding AML and its compliance practices.

 Bittrex added that NYDFS sets capitalization requirements that exceed the requirements of any other state.
-These claims were allegedly based on a pre-existing storage formula using “hot wallet” and “cold wallet storage”, disregarding the assortment of coins listed by Bittrex and ignoring the risks of frequent moving assets from hot to cold storage.
+These claims were allegedly based on a pre-existing storage formula using “hot wallet” and “cold wallet storage.”
+However, it was disregarding the assortment of coins listed by Bittrex and ignoring the risks of frequent moving assets from hot to cold storage.

-In a press release, Bittrex stated that the NYDFS letter contained several factual inaccuracies regarding, among other things, the implementation of transaction monitoring, risk assessment systems and customer verification.
+In a press release, Bittrex stated that the NYDFS letter contained several factual inaccuracies regarding, among other things.
+Those were also the implementation of transaction monitoring, risk assessment systems and customer verification.

 Is New York Crypto Policy too Strict?

 NYDFS decided that Bittrex should cease all business operations in New York State by tomorrow, April 11th.
 Bittrex must also send a letter to the NY finance authority within 14 days, confirming that they have closed their state operations.